'Hunar Haat' has given employment opportunities to over 5 lakh artisans in 5 years: Naqvi | Law-Order

-Employment opportunities have been generated for over five lakh artisans, craftsmen and people associated with them through the ''Hunar Haat'' initiative of the government in the last five years, Union Minority Affairs Minister Mukhtar Abbas Naqvi said on Friday.
+Employment opportunities have been generated for over five lakh artisans and people associated with them through the ''Hunar Haat'' initiative of the government in the last five years, Union Minority Affairs Minister Mukhtar Abbas Naqvi said on Friday.

 ''Uttar Pradesh Chief Minister Yogi Adityanath will inaugurate the 24th Hunar Haat of indigenous products of artisans and craftsmen in the state capital on Saturday.
 Artisans and craftsmen from 31 states and Union territories will participate in the event,'' Naqvi told reporters here.

-He said the ''Hunar Haat'' initiative has proved to be immensely beneficial and encouraging for artisans and craftsmen as lakhs of people purchase their indigenous handmade products at the event.
+He said the ''Hunar Haat'' initiative has proved to be immensely beneficial and encouraging for artisans as lakhs of people purchase their indigenous handmade products at the event.

 ''More than five lakh artisans, craftsmen and people associated with them have been provided with employment and employment opportunities in the last about five years through the Hunar Haat,'' the minister said.

-About 500 artisans, craftsmen and culinary experts from 31 states and Union territories, including Andhra Pradesh, Assam, Bihar, Chandigarh, Chhattisgarh, Delhi, Goa, Gujarat, Haryana, Himachal Pradesh and Jammu and Kashmir, will participate in the event starting on Saturday, he added.
+About 500 artisans and culinary experts from 31 states and Union territories, including Andhra Pradesh, Assam, Bihar, Chandigarh, Chhattisgarh, Delhi, Goa, Gujarat, Haryana, Himachal Pradesh and Jammu and Kashmir, will participate in the event starting on Saturday, he added.

 The minority affairs ministry is organising the ''Hunar Haat'' at the Avadh Shilpgram here from January 22 to February 4 with the theme of ''Vocal for Local''.